Table of Contents

 This incident highlighted the vulnerability of even major organizations to brute force attacks and reinforced the need for robust cybersecurity measures.
 Even though passwords are encrypted and stored as password hashes, attackers can still “guess” the passwords until they successfully match the password represented by the password hash.

-Preventing brute force attacks
+How to detect brute force attacks

-There are several preventative cybersecurity measures that organizations should be using in collaboration to lower the risk of being caught out by a brute-force attack.
+There are several preventative cybersecurity measures that organizations should be using in collaboration to lower the risk of being caught out by a brute force attack.

 By increasing password length and incorporating a mix of uppercase and lowercase letters, numbers, and special characters, the number of possible passwords skyrockets, making brute force attacks exponentially more challenging – even with large amounts of computing power.
 The best way create a long password over 20 characters is through a passphrase where three random memorable words are strung together with a few lesser used special characters incorporated.